Philipp-Sc/cosmos-rust-bot/README.md

 > :warning: Terra-rust-bot will not save your **seed phrase**, make sure you do not lose it.
 Make sure you clear your copy/paste clipboard.

-> :test_tube: Terra-rust-bot can be used without a seed phrase, view only mode.
+> :arrow_right_hook: Terra-rust-bot can be used without a seed phrase, view only mode.
 It is recommended to test this first

-> :diamond_shape_with_a_dot_inside: It is always a good idea to use a dedicated wallet.

-> :speedboat: To optimize terra-rust-bot's response time run it on a multi-core system for the best performance.

 > :warning: No security audit has been performed.

+> :arrow_down: Check out the *Additional Security Measures* described below.

 ## Why